 If you don’t know how to market your content and drive repeated visits to your website, take a moment to read this post from top to bottom.

 In this post, am going to share with you 9 types of content marketing ideas to drive more relevant website traffic you need to start applying into your content marketing mix starting from today.

-You will learn 9 creative content marketing tips that actually works if done right and consistently without annoying anyone or been pushy.
+You will learn 9 creative content marketing tips that actually work if done right and consistently without annoying anyone or being pushy.